openhab/openhab-alexa/USAGE.md

 For this example we will use various use cases, a thermostat, a stereo, a security system, a washer and a fan.

 In openHAB a thermostat is modeled as many different items, typically there are items for set points (target, heat, cool), modes, and the current temperature.
 To map these items to a single endpoint in Alexa, we will add them to a group which also uses "Alexa" metadata.
-When items are alexa-enabled, but are also a member of a group alexa-enabled, they will be added to the group endpoint and not exposed as their own endpoints.
+When items are Alexa-enabled, but are also a member of a group Alexa-enabled, they will be added to the group endpoint and not exposed as their own endpoints.

 ```
 Group  Thermostat    "Bedroom"                                {alexa="Endpoint.Thermostat"}